When is The Apprentice on next? It’s starting sooner than you think!

 To prove he means business, Lord Sugar summons the aspiring entrepreneurs to his boardroom where he kicks off proceedings with a task like no other!

 Under the watchful eyes of Baroness Karren Brady and winner of The Apprentice series 1, Tim Campbell MBE, the candidates are thrown in at the deep end as they set sail from Portsmouth on board a luxury cruise ship.
-Their task; to come up with a marketing campaign for a new cruise liner, including creating
+Their task; to create, sell and run bespoke tours on the Caribbean island of Antigua.

 Back on dry land and in the boardroom, Lord Sugar is on the lookout for answers; as it’s man or woman overboard for one candidate when they’re the first to be told, “You’re Fired!”.